hoosmalhoos/Arduino_ultraSonicSensor/README.md

 # Arduino_ultraSonicSensor
 Arduino ultra Sonic sensor

-this repo was intended to show how the the ultra Sonic sensor work using a arduino simple implmentation for the sensor
+this repo was intended to show how the the ultra Sonic sensor work using a arduino , a simple implmentation for the sensor .